Malvika Sharan

 Senior Researcher - Open Research.
 The Turing Way at The Alan Turing Institute

 Co-Director.
-Open Life Science
+OLS (previously Open Life Science)

 Current Projects